vinayp17/vinayp17.github.io/index.md

 # Fine-tuning Llava for Time Series Classification Tasks

-Welcome to the guide on fine-tuning the Llava model for time series classification tasks.
-This site will provide you with all the necessary information and steps to successfully fine-tune Llava.
+Welcome to our comprehensive guide on fine-tuning the Llava model for time series classification tasks.
+This site will provide you with all the necessary information and steps to successfully fine-tune Llava, covering both univariate and multivariate time series datasets.

 ## Introduction